JRWynneIII/MandelbrotFortran/README.md

 ---

 This project creates an image of a [Mandelbrot fractal](http://en.wikipedia.org/wiki/Mandelbrot_set).
-This repository contains three separate codes: a serial version, an OpenMP version, and a hybrid OpenMP and MPI version.
+This repository contains four separate codes: a serial version, an OpenMP version, and two hybrid OpenMP and MPI versions.

 This project uses the [Distance Estimator](http://mrob.com/pub/muency/distanceestimator.html) method to calculate the Mandelbrot set.
 Each pixel requires its own independent unit of work.
 Because these units of work are independent, it is a prime candidate for parallelizaion.

-The code will perform an iterative calculation at each point that will determine weather if the point [escapes the set](http://en.wikipedia.org/wiki/Mandelbrot_set#Formal_definition).
+The code will perform an iterative calculation at each point that will determine weather the point [escapes the set](http://en.wikipedia.org/wiki/Mandelbrot_set#Formal_definition).
 If the point doesn't escape, then it is considered part of the Mandelbrot set and the pixel is painted black.